-- ➤ To develop the logic ability to solve the problem efficiently using C programming. - ➤ To learn various concepts and techniques for problem solving and will implement those ideas using C programs.
+- ➤ To develop the writing ability and develop reading skill. - ➤ To learn various concepts and techniques for criticizing literature, to learn the techniques for expansion of ideas and translation process.

-CO Number CO Statements Knowledge Level CO1 Learn the fundamentals of C Programming K1 CO2 Understand the principles of control structures and arrays K2 CO3 Apply the knowledge of strings and functions К3 CO4 Build programs using structure, union and pointers К3 CO5 Expose the concepts of file management and error handling K2 & K3
+CO Number CO Statements Knowledge Level CO1 CO1 Learn the fundamentals of novels and stories CO2 Understand the principles of translation work K2 CO3 Apply the knowledge writing critical views on fiction К3 CO4 Build creative ability К3 CO5 Expose the power of creative reading K2